deserthobo13/ECEN4243/lab1/README.md

         - This gets the .objdump file
     - run "wsim -sim questa rv64gc --elf sum"
         - This will get the .memfile, objdump.addr, and objdump.lab files also
-    - When you run spike and Questa you can compare the CPI values you get.
+    - When you run spike and Questa you can compare the CPI values you get